-In this competition, we provide $500 to 10-12 undergraduate students and/or groups to develop their innovative proposals over the Fall and Spring semesters.
+In this competition, we provide $500 to 10-12 undergraduate and master's level students.

 Out of the chosen projects, only ONE will win a monetary award at an end of year ceremony.
 The First Place Award is generously sponsored through the Dr. Eric H. Shaw FAU Wave Excellence in Innovation Award Endowment Fund.
 For sponsorship opportunities please contact email@example.com.